li5vany/for-m-react-redux/README.md

 **Handle values**

 - Get Values.
-Submit function only fire in case form is valid if it'snot, see the errors messages.
+Submit function only fire in case form is valid if it's not then see the errors messages.
 ```
 <FormReactRedux
   formName="get-values"